usharesoft/appcenter-docs/end-user/en/source/pages/migration/scanning.rst

 		Use the ``-e`` option if you want to exclude certain files or directories from the scan.
 Use ``-E`` option if you want to exclude a harddisk.

 	#.
 You can then launch the scan.
-The following image illustrates a windows scan with all of the possible options checked.
+The following image illustrates a Windows scan with all of the possible options checked.
 They are described in the following steps.

 		.. image:: /images/migration-scan-windows2.png